arielsalminen/vue-design-system/README.md

 #### Creating a new `Element`

 To create a new element, you will first want to navigate to `/src/elements/` and create a new `.vue` file.
-Element names start with `Element` prefix, except for icons that live inside a subdirectory *(see [Naming of Things](https://github.com/viljamis/vue-design-system#naming-of-things)).*
+Element names don’t have a prefix, but it’s recommended that they are *multiword* or otherwise compatible with existing and future HTML elements *(to learn more, see [Naming of Things](https://github.com/viljamis/vue-design-system#naming-of-things)).*

 #### For the sake of simplicity, let’s imagine you’re creating a button:

-First, name your file `ElementButton.vue`.
+First, name your file for example `VueButton.vue`.

 After you’ve created the file, it’s time to get yourself familiar with [Vue’s templates and how they work](https://vuejs.org/v2/guide/single-file-components.html).
 The basic structure is following: